DarcTorim/RAM_Monitor/README.md

-Here is the Python code compiled into C++ for running in (.exe) format.
+Here is the Python code compiled to run in (.exe) format.